dinfuehr/dora/README.md

 Note that the test runner is implemented in [Ruby](https://www.ruby-lang.org/) and therefore a Ruby interpreter needs to be installed on your system (e.g.
 `brew/dnf/apt install ruby`).

-## Working on the standard library

-The standard library (stdlib) is included into the `dora`-binary at compile time.
-Changing the stdlib therefore requires recompiling Dora, even though the stdlib is written in Dora.
-In order to avoid this recompilation when working on the stdlib, simply pass your working directory of the stdlib to Dora using the `--stdlib` argument.
-With this parameter, Dora loads the stdlib from the specified directory instead of the one bundled in the executable.